Categories

 What Is Ethical Hacking?

-Ethical hacking, also known as penetration testing or white-hat hacking, is the process by which IT security experts penetrate computer systems and networks to identify and fix vulnerabilities.
+Ethical hacking, also known as white-hat hacking, is the process by which IT security experts penetrate computer systems and networks to identify and fix vulnerabilities.
+This includes, for example, penetration testing.
 In contrast to malicious hackers, ethical hackers act with the consent and in cooperation with the affected companies or organizations.

 What Is Ethical Hacking Good For?